 - Training Time – Non-exempt employees must usually be paid for time spent training, in meetings, or for similar activities unless they are unrelated to the employee’s work and are voluntarily attended.

 - Preparation Time – Time spent donning protective equipment or setting up before a shift may also be compensable.

 - Travel Time – Employers usually don’t have to pay for an employee’s regular commute to and from work.
 However, if an employer directs an employee to travel, run errands, or go to a different office, they may be required to pay for that time.

-- On-Call or Waiting Time – Even if simply waiting for something, employees who must remain at work on-premises must be paid for all hours because California usually deems them to be working.
+- On-Call or Waiting Time – Even if simply waiting for something, employees who must remain at work on-premises must be paid for all hours.

 Exempt employees aren’t entitled to overtime.
 However, non-exempt employees are typically entitled to time-and-a-half when working more than 8 hours in a single day or 40 hours in a single week.
 They must also be paid this overtime rate for the first 8 hours they work on the 7th consecutive day during a workweek.
 The rate goes to double their usual rate when working more than 12 hours in a single day or any time over the first 8 hours worked on the 7th consecutive day in a workweek.

 Special rules apply to piece rate employees, and to commissions and tips, which can be part of an employee’s income.